-On May 3, 2018, the Company assigned the Cambridge Lease to a third party who assumed all of the Company's remaining rights and obligations under the Cambridge Lease including the Moderna Sublease.
-On the same date as the lease assignment, the Company entered into a sublease for 5,104 square feet of space, originally part of the Cambridge Lease, from the third party to which the Company assigned the Cambridge Lease (the "Current Cambridge Lease").
-The Current Cambridge Lease commenced on May 3, 2018 and expires October 31, 2023 and contains rent holiday and rent escalation clauses.
-The Current Cambridge Lease does not contain any renewal options.
+On May 3, 2018, the Company entered into a sublease for 5,104 square feet of space for its corporate offices and laboratory space in Cambridge Massachusetts (the "Cambridge Lease").
+The Cambridge Lease commenced on May 3, 2018 and expires October 31, 2023 with no renewal options.
+The Cambridge Lease contains rent holiday and rent escalation clauses.